Tara-Cloud/aws-cdk-tutorial/README.md

 A CDK application defines a cloud application or cloud infrastructure configuration.
 We can deploy the exact same CDK application one time or hundreds of times.
 This functionality is powerful for several reasons:

 - :shield: **Security**: Define resuable components that are modeled to meet security best practices as well as your organization's security and compliance requirements.
 Minimize human error by modeling and sharing vetted configurations via the CDK.
 - :moneybag: **Cost Savings**: Use the AWS CDK to provision and destroy entire cloud architectures with ease.
-Destroy cloud infrastructure when it's not needed to avoid paying for unnecesary resources.
+Destroy cloud infrastructure when it's not needed, and avoid paying for unnecesary resources.
 Use the AWS CDK to re-deploy the exact same infrastructure in seconds when it's needed again.
 - :detective: **Best Practices Built-in**: Create and reuse patterns built using cloud best practices.
 Take advantage of 1000+ high-quality [existing, open-source CDK libraries](https://constructs.dev/) to deploy common cloud infrastructure patterns.

 ## Constructs, Stacks, and Apps

 CDK applications are created using three important concepts: constructs, stacks, and apps.
 - **Constructs**: Constructs are the building blocks of your CDK application.
 A construct represents a *cloud component* that will be deployed in your cloud environment.

 A cloud component could be one resource - such as one [Amazon S3 bucket](https://aws.amazon.com/s3/) - or a cloud component could resprent a higher-level abstraction such as an [application load balancer fronting containers running in the Amazon Elastic Container Service](https://docs.aws.amazon.com/solutions/latest/constructs/aws-alb-fargate.html).

 CDK Constructs are powerful because they can be used to define common infrastructure patterns using best practices - once defined, CDK Constructs make best practice patterns easily sharable and repeatable.
 - **Stacks**: Stacks are the unit of deployment in the AWS CDK.
 Every AWS resource defined using a CDK construct must be definied within the scope of a stack.
 When you deploy your CDK application you will choose whether to deploy every stack in the application, only certain stacks in the application, or even multiple copies of the same stack.
 - **Apps**: A CDK application or app is a container for one or more stacks.
-Stacks within the same CDK app can exchange information with one another.
-A powerful feature of CDK is automatic dependency management between stacks - if one construct in Stack A is dependent on the deployment of a construct in Stack B - CDK will automatically deploy the stacks in the neccesary order to fulfill that dependency.

 ![img](readme-assets/cdk_application_diagram.png)

-> :bulb:*Tip:* A CDK application (or app) is a container for multiple stacks.
+> :bulb:*Summary:* A CDK application (or app) is a container for multiple stacks.
 A CDK stack is a container for multiple CDK constructs.
 CDK constructs represent a cloud component that will be deployed to your cloud environment.

-Consider what this architecture could look like in practice.
+Consider what CDK components ould look like in practice.
 Perhaps we want to host a [serverless web application](https://catalog.us-east-1.prod.workshops.aws/workshops/b0c6ad36-0a4b-45d8-856b-8a64f0ac76bb/en-US) in the cloud.
 Here is an example of a typical serverless architecture:

 ![img](readme-assets/example_serverless_architecture.png)